hphelion/documentation/hz.gettingstarted.md

 **Important**: To delete a network, you must first delete the router interface:

-1. Click"Routers" under "Manage Network in the left-hand bar.
+1. Click "Routers" under "Manage Network in the left-hand bar.

 2. Click on the router "Name."